CloudSoda/sddl/testdata/README.md

 # About Examples

-Except for `binary` and `dacl-and-sacl`, the other have the same structure as follows:
+Except for `binary`, `dacl-and-sacl`, and `powershell` the other have the same structure as follows:

 1. File `from-windows.raw.txt` contains security descriptor contents (obtained by calling `GetSecurityInfo`) from a windows file in three lines: